maiadinova/more-testing-more-result/README.md

 # devops_class
-This repository created for testing purposes by Mamura Mukhidinova
+This repository created for testing purposes by Maya Dinova.